of the human race is our

 from microscopic to global,

 whose long-term solution

 is in any demonstrable way

 further increases in population,

 - Prof. Al Bartlett

-Albert A. Bartlett is Professor Emeritus in Nuclear Physics at University of Colorado at Boulder.
-He has been a member of the faculty of the University of Colorado since 1950.
+Albert A. Bartlett (1923-2013) was Professor Emeritus in Nuclear Physics at University of Colorado at Boulder.
+He was a member of the faculty of the University of Colorado since 1950.
 He was President of the American Association of Physics Teachers in 1978 and in 1981 he received their Robert A. Millikan Award for his outstanding scholarly contributions to physics education.

-Dr. Bartlett has given his celebrated lecture, Arithmetic, Population and Energy over 1,600 times.
+Dr. Bartlett gave his celebrated lecture, Arithmetic, Population and Energy 1,742 times.
 His collected writings have been published in the book, "The Essential Exponential!
 For the Future of Our Planet".